0xC0000054/sc4-more-building-styles/README.md

 A DLL Plugin for SimCity 4 that adds support for more building styles.

+In the original game the Building Style Control UI only recognizes the check boxes of the 4 built-in styles, no matter how may check boxes are actually present.
-This mod patches the game's memory to remove the default restriction on the number of styles that the Building Select Dialog can support.
+This mod patches the game's memory to remove that restriction.

-The plugin also includes the following features for developers:
+## Adding More Building Styles into SC4

+Adding new style check boxes requires creating a patch that overrides the default Building Style Control UI, TGI `0x00000000,0x96a006b0,0x6bc61f19` in `SimCity_1.dat`.
+After creating the patch you need to edit the UI to add more check boxes.
+The check box ID (e.g. `0x2003`) identifies the building style to the game, these IDs should be in the range of 0x2000 to 0x2fff.
+Finally you will need to update existing buildings to use the new building style IDs.

+## Additional Features for Modders

+### A DebugActiveStyles cheat

-A `DebugActiveStyles` cheat, this cheat will write the currently enabled style IDs to the log file.
+This cheat will write the currently enabled style IDs to the log file.

+### For DLL Modders

-A message that fires when the user's selected styles change that other DLLs can subscribe to:
+The DLL dispatches a message that when the user's selected styles change:
 ```cpp
 // Sent when a style is checked on unchecked in the building style list.
 // data1: Non-zero if the check box has been checked; otherwise, zero.